VPN Full-Tunnel Exclusion (Application and IP/URL Based Local Internet Breakout)

 How does the update of the application endpoints work?

-The providers who update their endpoints on a regular basis are monitored via the Meraki Dashboard.
-We periodically check the updates in the backend.
-If there is new information found, the Meraki dashboard will automatically update its configurations and push those changes to all the customers without their intervention.
+Providers who regularly update their endpoints are monitored via the Meraki Dashboard.
+Updates are periodically checked in the backend.
+If new information is found, the Meraki dashboard automatically updates its configurations and pushes those changes to all customers without their intervention.

 Scenario Considerations: